HL7/fhir-shorthand/input/pagecontent/index.md

 ### HL7 Ballot Status

-The FSH Implementation Guide was first balloted as Standard for Trial Use (STU 1) in May 2020.
+FSH was first balloted as Standard for Trial Use (STU 1) in May 2020.
 FSH STU 1 has been tested and refined through many [FSH-based Implementation Guide projects](https://fshschool.org/fsh-finder/), resulting in rapid maturation of the standard.
-In this ballot, most language features of FSH are now proposed as normative, including some post-STU 1 features, such as [soft indexing](reference.html#soft-indexing), which have been used extensively in the post-STU 1 period.
-Certain new language features, such as defining logical models, are proposed as Trial Use ({%include tu.html%}).
-Trial use features are clearly marked in the [language specification](reference.html).
+In the Sept.
+2021 ballot, most language features of FSH are proposed as normative, including some post-STU 1 features that have been tested by many users.
+Certain new language features, such as defining logical models, are proposed as Trial Use.
+Trial use features are clearly marked in the [language specification](reference.html) as ({%include tu.html%}).

 ### Relationships to Other Standards, Tools, and Guidelines